softprops/waitout/README.md

 It's sometimes useful fan out independant tasks asynchronously for efficient completion of an aggregate task.
 Asynchronous tasks may sometimes be staged in various scopes making it difficult to maintain the current state of their completion.
-Some libraries have interfaces like [CountDownLatches](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CountDownLatch.html) and [WaitGroups](https://golang.org/pkg/sync/#WaitGroup) to help solve this problem.
-Absent of a similar solution in rust, the motivation for waitout was born.
+Some languages have std library interfaces like [CountDownLatches](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CountDownLatch.html) and [WaitGroups](https://golang.org/pkg/sync/#WaitGroup) to help solve this problem.
+Absent of a similar interface in rust, the motivation for waitout was born.

 Waitout is a simple wrapper around of few synchronisation primitives that make staged task completion more straight forward.
 The idea is simple, keep reference create a shared counter that increments for every task you wish to wait on.